kibuchijw/alx-higher_level_programming/0x10-python-network_0/README.md

 ### 1. cURL to the end
 * A Bash script that takes in a URL, sends a `GET` request to the URL, and displays the body of the response
     * Display only body of a `200` status code response
     * You have to use `curl`
+### 2. cURL Method
+* A Bash script that sends a `DELETE` request to the the URL passed as the first argument and displays the body of the response
+    * You have to use `curl`